-This (usually-materialist) response argues that the soul theory must be false since there are no souls.
+This (usually materialist) response argues that the soul theory of personal identity must be false since there are no souls.

 One argument for the first kind of response relies the problem of interaction.

 If we identify ourselves with our souls, then we have a puzzle about how we interact with our bodies.